Tuesday, January 29, 2013

 Skilled Nursing Summary

-Overall we anticipate the continuation of aggressive pricing for skilled nursing assets given the lack of supply available.
-However, a number of factors have the potential to curb pricing in the near future.
-The primary risks are reimbursement pressure and increased labor costs.
+for skilled nursing assets given the lack of supply available.
+However, a number of factors have the potential

 Positive Factors

-- Pricing for existing facilities to remain aggressive given the lack of supply of product available in the market.
-Most aggressive pricing for states that have a moratorium on new CON’s.
+aggressive given the lack of supply of product available in the market.
+Most aggressive pricing for states that have

 - Cost of debt remains historically low.
-Also, availability of debt for acquisitions readily accessible
+Also, availability of debt for acquisitions

-- More equity and capital looking to deploy in the sector.
+- More equity and capital looking to deploy in the

 - Limited New Construction